jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 ## One server to control them all

-Every GoCD setup need one server to control agents.
+Every GoCD setup need one server to control several agents.
 Basically, an agent can be considered as a worker.
-When there is work to do, server distributes it to agents.
-As you may have guessed, you need at least one agent and one server.
+When there is work to do, server distributes it to its agents.
+As you may have guessed, you will need at least one agent and one server to get started.

 ## First installation